magley/coal/README.md

 ## What `coal` isn't

 `coal` isn't a package manager.
-You must download any libraries yourself.
+You must download the libraries yourself.

 `coal` isn't a CMake alternative.
-It works in junction with CMake and you may opt out at any time.
+It works on top of CMake.

-`coal` isnt'a plug-n-play tool for existing CMake projects.
-This may change in the future.
+`coal` cannot be retrofitted to existing CMake projects.

 ## Installing